Stevenfavour/Linuxfundametal0/README21.md

 ![](./Img21/18.png)

-The image above highlights the new dockerfile image.
+The image above highlights the new Dockerfile image.

 To run a container based on the custom nginx image created earlier, we run the command below

 ![](./Img21/17.png)

-The webpage can not be accesible now because the ec2 server hosting the container has a security grooup attached to it and its not configured accept traffice from on port 8080.
-Our aim is to allow incoming traffic on port 8080.
+The webpage can not be accessible now because the EC2 server hosting the container has a security group attached to it, and it's not configured to accept traffic on port 8080.
+We aim to allow incoming traffic on port 8080.

 Navigate to the security group attached to the server and edit inbound rules to accept traffic on port 8080.